bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- {width="6.0in" height="3.3698720472440944in"} -->

-So, let\'s look at some code.
-What I have here is some HTML that doesn\'t have any styling on the navigation bar.
+So, let&apos;s look at some code.
+What I have here is some HTML that doesn&apos;t have any styling on the navigation bar.
 What you have is a nice horizontal line of links right up here at the top of your page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->